davidmegginson/diterator/README.md

 -- | -- | --
 default_currency | The activity's default ISO 4217 currency code. | string
-default_language | The default ISO 639 language code for text content in the activity. | string humanitarian | "Is humanitarian" flag at the activity level. | boolean identifier | The unique IATI identifier for the activity. | String reporting_org | The reporting organisation. | Organisation object secondary_reporter | If true, the reporting org is not involved in the activity. | boolean title | The activity title, possibly in multiple languages. | NarrativeText description | The activity description, possibly in multiple languages. | NarrativeText participating_orgs | All participating organisations. | list of Organisation
+default_language | The default ISO 639 language code for text content in the activity. | string humanitarian | "Is humanitarian" flag at the activity level. | boolean or None if unspecified identifier | The unique IATI identifier for the activity. | String reporting_org | The reporting organisation. | Organisation object secondary_reporter | If true, the reporting org is not involved in the activity. | boolean or None if unspecified title | The activity title, possibly in multiple languages. | NarrativeText description | The activity description, possibly in multiple languages. | NarrativeText participating_orgs | All participating organisations. | list of Organisation